gvwilson/thirdbit/src/talks/12ways/index.md

 -   "87% of developers report feeling more productive with AI tools" [Liang2024]

---

--   **Hawthorne effect**: people work differently when they know they're being watched
+-   Hawthorne effect: people work differently when they know they're being watched

--   **Novelty effect**: new tools feel faster because they're new — and that fades
+-   Novelty effect: new tools feel faster because they're new — and that fades

--   **Social desirability bias**: respondents say what they think management wants to hear
+-   Social desirability bias: respondents say what they think management wants to hear

 ---